 Consequently, you may experience typical spinal stenosis symptoms such as lower back, buttock, and leg pain.
 You might also get numbness, weakness, cramping, or stiffness, depending on which nerves are under pressure.

-Spinal stenosis pain can make it painful to stand and walk, but the pain often eases if you sit down and bend forward.
+Spinal stenosis pain can make it painful to stand and walk, however, the pain often eases if you sit down and bend forward.

-If you have spinal stenosis and Vertiflex sounds like it could be the answer to your problems, call Pacific Sports and Spine to schedule a consultation or book an appointment online today.
+If you have spinal stenosis and Vertiflex sounds like it could be the answer to your problems, call Pacific Sports & Spine to schedule an appointment today.